igraph/rigraph_revdep_checks/problems.md

 ```

 ## gRain (1.2-3)
-Maintainer: S�ren H�jsgaard <sorenh@math.aau.dk>
+Maintainer: Søren Højsgaard <sorenh@math.aau.dk>

 ```
 checking package dependencies ...
 ERROR
-Package required but not available: ‘graph’
+Package required but not available: âgraphâ

-Package suggested but not available: ‘Rgraphviz’
+Package suggested but not available: âRgraphvizâ

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ manual.
 Status: 1 ERROR
 ```